polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/pallet-design/crowdfund.md

 This guide shows you how to build a pallet that controls multiple token accounts and stores data in child storage.
 This structure is useful for building crowdfunding apps.

-For this guide, we will focus on the use of a child storage trie, which allows any contributor to prove that they contributed using a small Merkle Proof.
+For this guide, we will focus on the use of a child storage trie, which allows any contributor to prove that they contributed using a small Merkle proof.
 Being able to make a simple proof of contribution can help users claim rewards for participating in a crowdloan.

 In this guide, you'll see how to create a new child trie for each different crowdfund campaign.